puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_scope.markdown

 ![An Euler diagram of several scopes.
 Top scope contains node scope, which contains the example::other, example::four, and example::parent scopes.
 Example::parent contains the example::child scope.][diagram]

 Any given scope has access to its own contents, and also receives additional contents from its **parent scope,** from node scope, and from top scope.
+(The rules for how Puppet determines a local scope's parent are described below in [Scope Lookup Rules.][scope_lookup_rules])

 In the diagram above: